docs.kde.org

 The information dialog

 The information dialog is accessed by clicking with the left mouse button on any element.
-It is available only in the Overview mode or when the sidebar is hidden.
 This is the place to get information about an element.
-With the buttons at the bottom of the dialog or with the use of the mousewheel you can change the element which is displayed without closing the dialog.
+With the buttons at the bottom of the dialog you can change the element which is displayed without closing the dialog.

 Kalzium information dialog